 "Child restraint type"

-means a Child Restraint System which does not differ in such essential respects as:
+means an Enhanced Child Restraint System which does not differ in such essential respects as:

 The category in which the restraint is type approved;

-The design, material and construction of the Child Restraint System.
+The design, material and construction of the Enhanced Child Restraint System.

-Convertible or modular Child Restraint Systems shall be considered to not differ in their design, material and construction.
+Convertible or modular Enhanced Child Restraint Systems shall be considered to not differ in their design, material and construction.

-"i-Size" (Integral Universal ISOFIX Child Restraint Systems)
+"Integral Universal" and "Non-Integral Universal"

-is a category of Child Restraint System for use in all i-Size seating position of a vehicle, as defined and approved according to Regulation Nos.
+"i-Size" is a category of Enhanced Child Restraint System primarily designed for use in all i-Size seating position of a vehicle, as defined and approved according to Regulation Nos.
 14 and 16.

+"I-Size Booster Seat" (Non-Integral Universal Enhanced Child Restraint System) is a category of Enhanced Child Restraint Systems with integrated backrest, primarily designed for use in all i-Size Seating positions of a vehicle suitable for Enhanced Child Restraints System of the i-Size Booster Seat category, as defined and approved according to Regulation No. 16

-"Integral"
+"Integral" and "Non-Integral"

-Integralis a class of Child Restraint System, meaning that the child is restrained only by components which comprise the Child Restraint System (e.g. strap harness, shield, etc.), and not by means connected directly to the vehicle (e.g; seat belt).
+"Integral"is a class of Enhanced Child Restraint System, meaning that the child is restrained only by components which comprise the Enhanced Child Restraint System (e.g. strap harness, shield, etc.), and not by means connected directly to the vehicle (e.g; seat belt).

-Integral
+"Non-Integral" is a class of Enhanced Child Restraint System, meaning that the retention of the child within the Enhanced Child Restraint System is achieved by means connected directly to the vehicle (e.g. adult seat belt).

 "ISOFIX"

-is a system that provides a method of connecting a Child Restraint System to a vehicle.
-It is based on two vehicle anchorages and two corresponding attachments on the Child Restraint System in conjunction with a means to limit the pitch rotation of the Child Restraint System.
+is a system that provides a method of connecting an Enhanced Child Restraint System to a vehicle.
+It is based on two vehicle anchorages and two corresponding attachments on the Enhanced Child Restraint System in conjunction with a means to limit the pitch rotation of the Enhanced Child Restraint System.
 All three vehicle anchorages are to be approved according to Regulation No. 14.

 "ISOFIX Universal"

-is an ISOFIX comprising either a top-tether or a support-leg, to limit the pitch rotation of the Child Restraint System, attached to, or supported by, the corresponding vehicle.
+is an ISOFIX comprising either a top-tether or a support-leg, to limit the pitch rotation of the Enhanced Child Restraint System, attached to, or supported by, the corresponding vehicle.

-"Specific vehicle ISOFIX "
+"Specific vehicle ECRS "

-is a category of Child Restraint System connecting to specific vehicle types.
+"Specific vehicle ISOFIX"is a category of Integral Enhanced Child Restraint System connecting to specific vehicle types.
 All vehicle anchorages are to be approved according to Regulation No. 14.
-It is also an indication for Child Restraint Systems including dashboard as a vehicle contact zone.
+It is also an indication for Enhanced Child Restraint Systems including dashboard as a vehicle contact zone.

-"Size" at
+" Specific vehicle booster seat" is a category of Non-Integral Enhanced Child Restraint System, with integrated backrest, for use in specific vehicle types.
+All vehicle anchorages are to be approved according to Regulation No. 14.
+This category includes vehicles "Built-in boosters seat".

+"Size" indicates the stature of the Child.

-the Child Restraint System has been designed and approved.
+"Size range"is a range for which the Enhanced Child Restraint System has been designed and approved.

-Child restraint systems may cover any size range provided that all requirements are fulfilled.
+Enhanced Child restraint systems may cover any size range provided that all requirements of this Regulation are fulfilled.

 "Orientation"

-indicates a direction in which a Child Restraint System has been approved for use.
+indicates a direction in which an Enhanced Child Restraint System has been approved for use.
 The following distinctions are made:

 Forward-facing means facing in the normal direction of travel of the vehicle;